-Students with a fall 2021 semester start will be given priority.
+Students with a fall 2023 semester start will be given priority.
 If the scholarship is not awarded to a fall semester applicant, it will be offered to spring and summer semester applicants.
-Apply by June 15, 2021, 11:59 pm.
-Late or incomplete applications will not be accepted or considered.
+Prospective students can apply now and defer enrollment until fall 2023.

 Applying to the Scholarship is a Two-Step Process

 - Apply to the Michigan State University Master of Public Health program for the fall semester of 2023

 - Apply to the Flint Spartan Master of Public Health Application